Vexcited/SolidCord/README.md

 pnpm install
 ```

-Please, try to stick with `pnpm` so we don't confict with any other Node.js package manager.
+Please, try to stick with `pnpm` so we don't conflict with any other Node.js package manager.

 If you need to update `cargo` packages for `src-tauri` folder,